+10.3610.34 The IJB is required to deliver its agreed outcomes within the total delegated resources of the IJB.

+10.3710.35 Where a forecast and unplanned, unforeseen overspend against an element of the operational budget emerges during the financial year that can be managed by the reallocation of resources within the overall delegated budget the IJB will approve a budget virement to address the overspend in accordance with its Financial Regulations.

+10.3810.36 Where an unplanned, unforeseen

-- 10.36 The IJB is required to deliver its agreed outcomes within the total delegated resources of the IJB. - 10.37 Where a forecast overspend against an element of the operational budget emerges during the financial year that can be managed by the reallocation of resources within the overall delegated budget the IJB will approve a budget virement to address the overspend in accordance with its Financial Regulations. - 10.38 Where an overspend cannot be managed as set out above the Chief Officer, in consultation with the Chief Finance Officer must propose a recovery plan to the IJB to balance the overspending budget.
-If this recovery plan will affect the outcomes agreed with the Parties it will require their approval, which will be sought by the Chief Officer in consultation with the Chief Executives of the Parties. - 10.39 Thereafter, the Parties will agree jointly the mechanism by which any overspend will be addressed.
+overspend cannot be managed as set out above the Chief Officer, in consultation with the Chief Finance Officer must propose a recovery plan to the IJB to balance the overspending budget.
+If this recovery plan will affect the outcomes agreed with the Parties it will require their approval, which will be sought by the Chief Officer in consultation with the Chief Executives of the Parties.

+10.3910.37 Thereafter, the Parties will agree jointly the mechanism by which an unplanned, unforeseen y overspend will be addressed.
 Where interim funding is provided, repayment will be on the basis of a revised recovery plan agreed by the Parties and the IJB.
-If a revised recovery plan cannot be agreed by the Parties or is not approved by the IJB then the dispute mechanism at Clause 16 will be followed. - 10.40 In the event of an underspend being realised at the year end this will be transferred to reserves.
-If this causes the IJB to exceed the level of reserves the IJB has agreed it will hold then any surplus will be returned to the Parties based on each

-Party's proportionate share of their payments to the IJB for the year, regardless of the circumstances of the underspend.
+If a revised recovery plan cannot be agreed by the Parties or is not approved by the IJB then the dispute mechanism at Clause 16 will be followed.

+10.4010.38 In the event of an underspend being realised at the year end this will be transferred to reserves.
+If this causes the IJB to exceed the level of reserves the IJB has agreed it will hold then any surplus will be returned to the Parties based on each Party's proportionate share of their payments to the IJB for the year, regardless of the circumstances of the underspend.
-Capital

-- 10.41 Ownership of capital assets will continue to sit with each Party and capital assets are not part of the payment or set aside. - 10.42 If the IJB decides to fund a new capital asset from revenue funds then ownership of the resulting asset shall be determined by the Parties. - 10.43 The Strategic Plan will drive the financial strategy and will provide the basis for the IJB to present proposals to the Parties to influence capital budgets and prioritisation. - 10.44 A business case with a clear position on funding is required for any change to the use of existing assets or proposed use of new assets.
-The Chief Officer will develop business cases for capital investment for consideration by NHS Western Isles and the Comhairle as part of their respective capital planning processes. - 10.45 The Chief Officer will liaise with the relevant officer within each Party in respect of day to day asset related matters including any consolidation or relocation of operational teams. - 10.46 It is anticipated that the Strategic Plan will outline medium term changes in the level of budget allocations for assets used by the IJB that will be acceptable to the Parties. - 10.47 Any profits or loss on sale of an asset will be held by the respective Parties and not allocated to the IJB. - 10.48 Depreciation budgets for assets used on delegated functions will continue to be held by each Party and not allocated to the IJB operations in scope. - 10.49 The management of all other associated running costs (e.g. maintenance, insurance, repairs, rates, utilities) will be subject to local agreement between the Parties and the IJB.
+10.4110.39 Ownership of capital assets will continue to sit with each Party and capital assets are not part of the payment or set aside.

+10.4210.40 If the IJB decides to fund a new capital asset from revenue funds then ownership of the resulting asset shall be determined by the Parties.

+40.4310.41 The Strategic Plan will drive the financial strategy and will provide the basis for the IJB to present proposals to the Parties to influence capital budgets and prioritisation.

+10.4410.42 A business case with a clear position on funding is required for any change to the use of existing assets or proposed use of new assets.
+The

+Chief Officer will develop business cases for capital investment for consideration by NHS Western Isles and the Comhairle as part of their respective capital planning processes.

+10.4510.43 The Chief Officer will liaise with the relevant officer within each Party in respect of day to day asset related matters including any consolidation or relocation of operational teams.

+10.4610.44 It is anticipated that the Strategic Plan will outline medium term changes in the level of budget allocations for assets used by the IJB that will be acceptable to the Parties.

+10.4710.45 Any profits or loss on sale of an asset will be held by the respective Parties and not allocated to the IJB.

+10.4810.46 Depreciation budgets for assets used on delegated functions will continue to be held by each Party and not allocated to the IJB operations in scope.

+10.4910.47 The management of all other associated running costs (e.g. maintenance, insurance, repairs, rates, utilities) will be subject to local agreement between the Parties and the IJB.